voxpupuli/puppet-systemd/README.md

 This module declares exec resources to create global sync points for reloading systemd.

+**Version 2 and newer of the module don't work with Hiera 3!
+You need to migrate your existing Hiera setup to Hiera 5**

 ## Usage and examples

 There are two ways to use this module.